aajonusnet/aajonusnet/md/Interviews/One Radio Network Interview 2.md

 P: What about the blood type diet?
 Another email wants to know if you think that there's something to that and does it matter what our ancestors ate four or five generations back?

 A: Well, I have to say that most of that is all intellectual, well, I'll just say intellectual masturbation as far as I can see because I've had over 50 type A's come to me from the type A, I mean from the food for your type diet, the Adamo's intellectualism.
 And it isn't based on, it's based on theory, not actual practice.
 So I had 50 type A's who were told not to eat red meat come to me with anemia and two with leukemia from that particular eating style.
-And as soon as I put all of them, all 50, it's about 52, 51 or 52 of them now, on a red beet diet or put red beet in their diet, they got healthy very quickly.
+And as soon as I put all of them, all 50, it's about 52, 51 or 52 of them now, on a red meat diet or put red meat in their diet, they got healthy very quickly.

 P: Here's an email from Rosalind.
 She says when indigenous people fermented meat and fish in the ground making high meat, did they have to dig it up every four days?
 I want to ferment meat this way in the ground.
 Do you have any tips on making it out of the refrigerator?
 Tell folks what high meat is.